-When we look for a house, often times the advice we receive is location, location, and location.
-It is not different when it comes to the location for a home aquarium.
-This seemingly simple task is often overlooked, and many important factors are completely ignored.
+When we look for a house, often the advice we receive is location, location, and location.
+It is not different when it comes to the position for a home aquarium.
+This seemingly simple task is often overlooked.
+Many people completely ignore some very crucial factors.
 Why is the location to set up a home aquarium so important?
 Why can’t we just set it up wherever we would like it to be?

 Where we set up our fish tank is not all about where we would like to see our pet fish.
-It is more closely related to the well being of the fish, the overall environment of the aquarium, how easy it can be maintained, as well as the safety for the house or apartment.
+It is more important to the well being of the fish.
+The overall environment of the aquarium.
+How easy you can maintain it.
+As well as the safety of the house or apartment.

-1. Do not set up an aquarium near a window where it can be exposed to direct sunlight or very strong daylight.
+1. Do not set up an aquarium near a window where there is direct sunlight or very strong daylight.

 2. Do not locate an aquarium near a door.

 Fish can be scared and shocked every time the door is opened and closed.
 You might not feel much of a shock when you close a door, but it is too much for the fish.
-The shock traveling through solid matter is transmitted through the wall, the floor, the aquarium stand, the fish tank, the water, and all the way to the fish.
+The shock traveling through solid matter is much stronger than it is through the air.
+It goes through the wall, the floor, the aquarium stand, the fish tank, the water, and all the way to the fish.
 They can feel it, which is too strong for them if the door is nearby.
-The shock can be a major stress factor on your fish.
-Therefore, keep the tank away from the door if you want to keep your fish healthy and long lived.
+The shock of a door closing can be a significant stress factor for your fish.
+Therefore, keep the tank away from the door if you want to keep your fish healthy and long-lived.

-The surface to support the fish tank must be perfectly leveled.
-An uneven surface might crack the tank in the long run even if it does not crack right away.
-The floor where the tank is located on must also be perfectly leveled, and it is best to have the fish tank located against a wall or in a corner where the floor can support it better than if it is in the center of the room.
+The surface to support the fish tank must be perfectly level.
+An uneven surface might crack the tank in the long run even if it does not break right away.
+The floor where the tank is on must also be perfectly level.
+It is the best to have the fish tank located against a wall or in a corner.
+It is where the floor can support the tank better than if it is in the center of the room.

-Choosing a good location for your home aquarium is one of the very first steps to set it up.
-This is especially so for a large aquarium, because its locations can be relatively permanent.
+Choosing an excellent location for your home aquarium is one of the very first steps to set it up.
+This is especially so for a large aquarium because its position can be relatively permanent.
 Therefore, you will not only need to pick the right spot for the aquarium, but you also need to make sure you will be happy about the location of the aquarium in the long run.

 (Got a question or comment?
-Join and post it on our Pet Forum.
+Join and post it in our Pet Forum.